 Magnificent Trees of the New York Botanical Garden

-Written by Photographs by Lawrence Lederman, Text by Todd Forrest, Foreword by Gregory Long
+Photographs by Lawrence Lederman, Text by Todd Forrest, Foreword by Gregory Long

 Magnificent Trees celebrates the 30,000 specimens that adorn the landscape of The New York Botanical Garden, a National Historic Landmark.
 This new visual tribute features lavish photographs by Larry Lederman accompanied by descriptions by Todd Forrest, Vice President for Horticulture and Living Collections at the Garden.